RCatalin/output-json/README.md

 # output-json
-Just a small script that writes json used for testing some pipelines at work.
+This is just a small script that creates some json used for testing pipelines at work.